IRA penalty exceptions

 • Taking required minimum distributions (RMDs) calculated over the IRA owner’s life expectancy or the joint life expectancy of the IRA owner and their beneficiary

 Note: If the payment amount changes before the end of the required substantially equal periodic payment schedule, the tax penalty applies to all distributions, including any previous ones.
-However, account owners may make a one-time change from the amortization or annuitization calculation method to the RMD method, which may reduce the amount of their distributions.
+However, investors may make a one-time change from the amortization or annuitization calculation method to the RMD method, which may reduce the amount of their distributions.

 Note: If an account owner depletes their account before the end of the required distribution period, they will not be subject to the tax penalty.